-I share that view.
-We are all surveilled, tracked, targeted-some of our communities more than others-and too often our choices are manipulated and limited.
+We are all surveilled, tracked, targeted-some of our communities more than others and too often our choices are manipulated and limited.
 This is not the result of the expression of informed preferences in a well-functioning marketplace.
-Large intermediaries dominate data markets, and consumers are not able to exercise meaningful choice with respect to how their data is collected, used, and shared.
+The lack of meaningful competition makes the notice and choice problems even worse.
+Large intermediaries dominate data markets, and consumers can't exercise meaningful choices with respect to how their data is collected, used, and shared.
 Last year, the New York Times ran a powerful article by Kashmir Hill, the title of which says it all: "I tried to live without the tech giants.
-It was impossible."23 As federal enforcers, it is incumbent on us to identify the unfair, deceptive, and anticompetitive practices that are harming consumers and to use all of our statutory tools to strategically and structurally address illegal conduct.
+It was impossible."26 As federal enforcers, it is incumbent on us to identify the unfair, deceptive, and anticompetitive practices that are harming consumers and to use all of our statutory tools to strategically and structurally address illegal conduct.